 Before Land created his creativity test for NASA, Louis Mobley was hired by IBM to teach its top employees how to think creatively – his teachings led to the creation of the IBM Executive School.

 Mobley quickly found that many of the executives already working for IBM didn’t fall within the expected parameters when it came to standardized testing, so he realized he needed to figure out what made them successful leaders.
 The answer: being able to think creatively.
 So he formed a list of six creative insights he found were key to success in leadership.

 - Traditional teaching methods, like testing and memorization, were more than worthless.
-These systems were counterproductive to creativity and forced students to think linearly, when instead they should be thinking in a non-linear manner.
+These systems were counterproductive to creativity and forced students to think linearly when instead they should be thinking in a non-linear manner.

 - The process of becoming creative is an unlearning process.
-Instead expecting students to think within preconceived assumptions, he wanted them to overturn existing beliefs.
+Instead of expecting students to think within preconceived assumptions, he wanted them to overturn existing beliefs.

 - Being creative can’t be learned, it’s innate within us and must be released by doing it.
 Often creativity was channeled offline and in informal modes of peer to peer interaction.

 - Hanging around creatives was the best way to inspire creativity.